schoolboyqueue/ActiveLearning2110/guidelines/README.md

 6. Classes: application should be explained briefly and concisely.
 7. Switch statements shall have opening and closing brackets for each case
 8. Ternary if/else statements are allowable **iff** it doesn't impede readability.
 Verbosity is preferred over simplicity.
-9. Any line of code that would be considered 'obfuscated' needs to have a preceeding comment explaining what said line of code does.
+9. Any line of code that would be considered 'obfuscated' needs to have a preceding comment explaining what said line of code does.
 10. Large lists of variables (enums specifically) should be sorted **alphabetically.**

 ___